MSBuild Project Files

 Compress-Archive - Output:

-msbuild build.proj /t:CreateReleaseZip
+msbuild /m build.proj /t:CreateReleaseZip

 CreateReleaseTar